 For the women’s, New Zealand, USA, Canada and Australia through the HSBC World Rugby Sevens Series, and Japan, as hosts, plus reginal qualifiers Great Britain, China, Fiji, Kenya and Brazil.

 Who are the favourites in the women’s tournament?

-Having experienced the joy of Rio 2016, Colombia will be equally determined to make it to a second Olympics and should be serious contenders.
+Having experienced the joy of Rio 2016, Colombia will be equally determined to make it to a second Olympics and could challenge series regulars France and Russia.

 Who are the favourites in the men’s tournament?

 Again, France will be among the frontrunners to win the tournament and qualify for Tokyo 2020.
 Fiji’s gold medal-winning coach, Ben Ryan, has been working with the French team as a consultant and will have them revved up and ready to go.